Moody High School (Alabama)

 Moody High School is a four-year public high school in the Birmingham, Alabama suburb of Moody.
 It is one of five high schools in the St. Clair County School System.
-School colors are navy blue and Vegas gold, and the athletic teams are called the Blue Devils.
+School colors are Navy Blue, Vegas Gold & White and the athletic teams are called the Blue Devils.
 Moody competes in AHSAA Class 5A athletics.

 The current Moody High School campus was constructed in 2002 at a cost of $8.2 million.

 Student profile

 Enrollment in grades 9-12 for the 2013-14 school year is 667 students.
 Approximately 84% of students are white, 11% are African-American, 2% are Hispanic, 1% are Asian-American, and 2% are multiracial.
 Roughly 40% of students qualify for free or reduced price lunch.

 Moody has a graduation rate of 77%.
 Approximately 87% of its students meet or exceed state proficiency standards in mathematics, and 82% meet or exceed standards in reading.

 Athletics

 Moody competes in AHSAA Class 5A athletics and fields teams in the following sports: